 Correct technique is non-negotiable.
 Every repetition performed with poor form represents wasted training stimulus and accumulated injury risk.

 Bodyweight Squat.
-Feet shoulder-width apart, toes angled 15-30 degrees outward.
+Feet shoulder-width apart, toes angled 15 to 30 degrees outward.
 Initiate the movement by pushing hips back as if sitting into a chair.
 Descend until thighs reach parallel or slightly below, keeping the chest upright and weight distributed through the full foot.
 Drive through the heels to stand.
-The knees should track over the toes throughout β inward collapse indicates hip weakness that needs addressing with targeted activation drills.
+The knees should track over the toes throughout; inward collapse indicates hip weakness that needs addressing with targeted activation drills.

 Push-Up.
 Hands placed slightly wider than shoulders, fingers spread and pointed forward.
-Body forms a rigid plank from head to heels β no sagging hips, no piked hips.
+Body forms a rigid plank from head to heels, with no sagging or piked hips.
 Lower the chest to within a fist-width of the floor by bending the elbows to approximately 90 degrees.
 Press back to full extension.
-If a full push-up is not yet accessible, perform incline push-ups against a stable surface (countertop, chair, wall) at a height that allows 8-12 repetitions with good form.
+If a full push-up is not yet accessible, perform incline push-ups against a stable surface (countertop, chair, wall) at a height that allows 8 to 12 repetitions with good form.

 Mountain Climber.
 Begin in push-up position.
 Drive one knee toward the chest, then return and alternate.
-Maintain a flat back throughout β the hips should not rise above shoulder height.
+Maintain a flat back throughout, with hips never rising above shoulder height.
 Speed is secondary to position quality.
 Fast mountain climbers with bouncing hips are less effective than controlled repetitions maintaining a rigid torso.

 Recovery and Nutrition During the Challenge